 Which translates into the country requiring a huge increase in its imports via both pipelines and tankers or doubling the share of natural gas in its energy mix to 15% by 2022 with the construction of more LNG terminals.

 Unfortunately, India suffers from a deficiency of infrastructure for domestic deployment of natural gas.
 India has delayed constructing LNG infrastructure to receive supplies from abroad, and new builds are ongoing.
 Though key regasification facilities (that convert LNG to pipeline gas) at the ports of Dahej, Hazira, Dabhol, and Kochi are operational, they can handle only about 20 mmtpa (million metric tonnes)/year at the moment, which represents about 30% of current gas consumption.

-Moreover, once LNG is received in Indian ports, it still needs to be transported to major demand centers that can be far away.
+Moreover, once LNG is received in Indian ports, it still needs to be transported to major demand centres that can be far away.
 In general, gas transport is more challenging than oil transport, and pipelines are the best solution for moving large quantities of gas across country as large as India.
 Southern and eastern India are poorly served by pipelines.
 Critical projects such as the Kochi-Mangalore-Bangalore pipeline have been delayed owing to land acquisition issues.
 And infrastructure (e.g. filling stations) for Compressed Natural Gas (CNG) for transportation and city gas for domestic use is limited and could be expanded to many more Indian cities.

 With timely intervention if these issues can be resolved, the rising demand for LNG can be met as the market is ripe for LNG.
 Should we call it a deal then?